 We use our brand and assets to support causes we believe in and work with organisations who share our values.
 We endeavour to promote sustainability – environmental, social and economic – and support campaigns for change.
 Not just our own like Chicken Out and Fishfight but others where we hope our voice can help make a difference.

 Over the years, we have worked with charities and other groups close to the hearts of Hugh and the team, both within the local community and further afield.
-Most recently, we have chosen to focus on Switchback, a charity that helps young men find a way out of the justice system and build a stable, rewarding life they can be proud of.
+Most recently, we have chosen to focus on Project Food (formerly know as HALFF) and in addition, we support Surfers Against Sewage.
+You can find out more about these below

 Food education can improve health outcomes.
 Children are currently facing an epidemic of environment led diseases, such as type 2 diabetes.
 Their fun sessions reach out to children at a very sensitive and influential time of their lives; where building healthy relationship with food could change their health now and in the future.